yashPundhir/authentication-system/src/notes/ptr.md

 - postgreSQL can be used with neon DB.

 - while writing hooks for schemas, always use normal js funcs as in hooks we cannot use arrow funcs as callbacks.

+- during user login, we created JWT token and gave it to user cookies.
+Now for each route: `/login` `/profile` `/forgotPassword` `/resetPassword`, we always have to check first whether the user is authenticated or not, and then only we can proceed with the specific functionality of the route.
+This thing is achieved using middleware.

+- in middlewares, a `next()` flag is always passed at the end so that respective controller starts execution.

+- middlewares are always used in the routes.

+  - For ex:

+    ```javascript
+    router.get("/profile", isLoggedIn, userProfile); // isLoggedIn => middleware & userProfile=> controller
+    ```

+  - In the above written code example, we don't execute the middlewares and controllers there only, rather we pass reference to those methods which are called when user visits that particular route.
+And this is called `event driven architecture`

+  - after the task of middleware is done, then to move to controller, we use `next()` flag to do so and thus we pass it end at the end of the middleware. but as we use `try-catch` block to handle errors in middlewares also, we use `next()` in `try` block also at the end to move to controller.
+But this creates error as in this `next()` is called twice => `1st time in try block and 2nd time at the end of middleware func definition`.
+To avoid this, inside the `try` block, use `next()` with `return` like this=> `return next()` and then at the end of middleware func definition, simply call `next()`.
+So, with this, if `try` block succeed, `next()` is called with return, so the other `next()` won't be called, but if `try` block fails, then `next()` flag at the end of func definition is called to pass control to controller.